Resolving Hall and dissipative viscosity ambiguities via boundary effects: Active fluids angular momentum conservation

 The first two terms correspond to the first two terms in the Taylor expansion of $\Xi_0$ in Eq.~\eqref{eq:xi0friction} for large $g$.
 The second term is identical to the modification to the Lamb wave dispersion found in Sec.~\ref{sec:lambdispersiongamma}.
 Finally, the last term gives the correction to the dispersion due to the nonzero angular velocity $\Omega$ of the fluid particles.
 This matches with our observations in Fig.~\ref{fig:dispersion}.

-Lastly, in Fig.~\ref{fig:dissipation} we show the imaginary part of $\Xi_{1,2g}$ for the three different values of $g$ discussed in the main text.
-We see that for small $k$, the damping rate for $\Xi_{1g}$ always goes to zero, while the damping rate for $\Xi_{2g}$ always goes to $\mu$.
+Lastly, in Fig.~\ref{fig:dissipation} we show the imaginary part of $\Xi_{1,2g}$ for the three different values of $g$ discussed in Sec.~\ref{sec:wave_fluid}.
+We see that for small $k$, the damping rate for $\Xi_{1g}$ always goes to zero, while the damping rate for $\Xi_{2g}$ always goes to $\mu$. \twocolumngrid